swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 source: https://github.com/hanamimastery/episodes/tree/main/004
 ---

-In this episode of Hanami Mastery I want to showcase a super useful little Ruby Gem, that helped me a lot in writing my own Ruby packages.
+In this episode of Hanami Mastery screencast I want to showcase a super useful little Ruby Gem, that helped me a lot in writing my own Ruby packages.
+It implements **ruby classify**, *underscore*, **constantize**, all within pure ruby, without rails dependencies.

 It's a [dry-inflector](https://github.com/dry-rb/dry-inflector0) gem written by [Luca Guidi](https://lucaguidi.com/), an amazing developer, co-author of Hanami Web framework and I definitely recommend following him up.
 I discovered this gem by [watching one of his Youtube videos](https://www.youtube.com/watch?v=xexeoulYPTM) - and I am super glad that I've made a habit of watching other developers' videos and presentations!

 > While this episode covers **string transformations only**, if you are interested in more advanced stuff, **covering hash and object transformations**, check out [episode #6](/episodes/6-complex-ruby-data-transformations-made-simple)